 As a legally operating food business, you will need some mandatory permits and licenses to function smoothly.
 In fact, ensure you have these ready to go before any groundwork, hiring, and partnerships are started to keep out of any trouble.

-For a catering business, you would require an LLC license, health and safety permits depending on your location of operation, food, beverages, and liquor license, etc. A specific catering license is also required in certain states as a food establishment license.
+For a catering business, you would require an LLC license, health, and safety permits depending on your location of operation, food, beverages, liquor license, etc. A specific catering license is also required in certain states as a food establishment license.